Beall–Dawson House: History

 As money grew tight, the Dawsons turned to the house to provide an income, starting a restaurant that ran out of the front yard, teaching dancing lessons to neighborhood children, and taking on boarders.
 Despite the Dawsons' best efforts, however, the house began to suffer from neglect.

-After the last of the Dawson sisters died, the house was sold to the Davis family in 1946.
-The Davises, who had been looking to take on a fixer-upper, set about restoring the house to its former grandeur.
+After the last of the Dawson sisters died, Dorothy and Edwin L. Davis purchased the house in 1946.
+Edwin Davis was the vice president of Davis, Wick, and Rosengarten Construction Company in Washington, DC, and commanding officer of the Washington Volunteer Civil Engineer Corps of the Naval Reserve.
+Dorothy Davis was an officer of the Montgomery County YWCA, sponsored the 1957 antiques show of the Bethesda Woman's Club, and president of the Inner Wheel Club of Washington.
+The Davises, who had been looking to take on a fixer-upper, rehabilitated the house and called it "Beallmont."
 The family returned much of the house to how it would have looked while under the Beall's family care, along with adding an addition to the side of what used to be the servants/slave quarters that housed a modern kitchen and dressing the original kitchen as the family's dining room.

-After Edwin Davis's death, Mrs. Davis's passion for their project waned, and she sold the house to the City of Rockville, where it became the Montgomery County Historical Society's headquarters.
+After Edwin Davis's death in 1956, Dorothy Davis' passion for their project waned.
+In 1965, the City of Rockville purchased the house for $92,500, financed in part by a federal grant; an additional $2 fee on civil marriages performed in the Montgomery County Courthouse; and funds from the Montgomery County Historical Society.
+For every $2,000 contributed by the Historical Society towards the purchase, they would be allowed a one year lease for use as their offices, exhibitions, and events.
+By 1981, the Historical Society had named it the Beall-Dawson House and nearly completed its restoration as the county's "teaching house museum."